mojaloop/documentation/docs/product/features/engineering.md

 1. Helm charts are available, and default configuration values suitable for production deployment scenarios can be downloaded.

+### Performance Baseline

+The Mojaloop Hub has been demonstrated to support the following performance characteristics on minimal hardware:

+- Clearing 1,000 transfers per second
+- Sustained for one hour
+- With not more than 1% (of transfer stage) taking more than 1 second through the hub

+This baseline performance can be used as a reference point for system sizing and capacity planning.

 ### Deployment of Mojaloop Hub (excluding participant integrations)

 The following table provides guidance on which Mojaloop deployment scenario is most appropriate for different user types and use cases.